simmonsx/AzureSOC/README.md

 ## Contributing and Acknowledgement

-This project was directed through a guided course available at https://www.leveldcareers.com/.
 Contributions to this project are welcome!
 Feel free to submit a pull request if you find any issues or want to enhance the project.